Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-share/swagger/README.md

     $.enum = [ "2019-07-07" ];
 ```

-### Convert FileCreationTime and FileLastWriteTime to String to Support 'now'
+### Convert FileCreationTime and FileLastWriteTime and FileChangeTime to String to Support 'now'
 ``` yaml
 directive:
 - from: swagger-document